maread99/beanahead/README.md

 > : information: The -f option provides for defining the filename (`make` will add the `.beancount` extension).
 If -f is not passed then default names will be used which are as those explicitly passed in the examples.

-> :information: The quoted file in the 'include' lines should reflect the path to the expected transactions ledger from the directory in which your main ledger is located.
+> :information_source: The quoted file in the 'include' lines should reflect the path to the expected transactions ledger from the directory in which your main ledger is located.
 The above examples assume that the expected transactions ledgers have the default filenames and are located in the same directory as the main ledger.

 The examples folder includes a sample of each of the above newly created files.
 - [Regular Expected Transaction Definitions file](./examples/new_empty_files/rx_def.beancount)